Arriving at Fort William I have a buzz of excitement. I was finally going to attempt to climb Ben Nevis in Scotland.

 The park caters for caravans and motorhomes, tents.
 And there are even some camping pods, which have twin or double options.

-It was on a very slight incline, my theory being if it rains the water will run downwards!
+It was on a very slight incline.
+My theory is if it rained the water would run downwards!

 So I decided on a treat for dinner (and free Wi-Fi was needed).
-About 500m down the road is Glen Nevis Restaurant and Bar.
+About 500 m down the road is Glen Nevis Restaurant and Bar.
 I have to admit I settled in for a good few hours as the Wi-Fi was so good and ended up having a huge burger, brownie dessert and to top it all off a large glass of wine.
-I was beginning to felt right at home there!
+I was beginning to feel right at home there!

 As most people are here for hiking that works well.
 The main gates close after this time which means you feel safe and secure too.

 My favourite thing was the location.
 It really puts you in a great mood for hiking Ben Nevis.
-I can remember looking up and thinking, that’s where I am going tomorrow.
+Sat drinking my peppermint tea, I can remember looking up and thinking, that’s where I am going tomorrow.

 *I was a guest at Glen Nevis Holiday Park.
 However, all views and opinions are my own.